aleksip/component-based-theming/README.md

 ## Blog posts, articles, webinars

+- [Using a single Frontend Design System for WordPress and Drupal with Emulsify](https://cmsphilly.org/talks/using-single-frontend-design-system-wordpress-and-drupal-emulsify), by Dean Oest, 01 May 2020
+- [Wait, We Can Re-use this?
+Design Systems and Component Libraries for Fun and Profit](https://cmsphilly.org/talks/wait-we-can-re-use-design-systems-and-component-libraries-fun-and-profit) - by Aaron Couch, 01 May 2020
 - [Building a Drupal 8 Theme with Mediacurrent's Theme Generator](https://mariohernandez.io/blog/mediacurrent-theme-generator)
   - by Mario Hernandez, 30 March 2020
 - [Drupal themes and component libraries](https://www.aleksip.net/drupal-themes-and-component-libraries)